 The vibrant community of aspiring filmmakers at the American Film Academy (AFA) in Asia is buzzing with excitement as students have officially commenced production on their debut short film, Son.
 This ambitious project, based on a story by Xu Rui and directed by the talented Zuriel Shroeder, is a testament to the creativity and passion of these young artists who are turning their learning into tangible outcomes.

-For the students at AFA, Son represents much more than just a short film—it’s the culmination of intensive learning and training.
+For the students at AFA, Yuen, My Son represents much more than just a short film—it’s the culmination of intensive learning and training.
 Over the past months, they’ve delved into the art and craft of filmmaking, from scriptwriting and direction to cinematography and acting.
 This production is their first opportunity to demonstrate the depth of their skills in a real-world scenario.

 Most of the crew and even parts of the cast are composed of AFA students.
 This hands-on experience is allowing them to not only showcase their talents but also gain invaluable practical exposure.
 They’re striving to achieve professional-grade results while working under tight deadlines and maintaining the highest standards of production quality.